Medically reviewed by Drugs.com. Last updated on March 20, 2020.

 Tests and procedures used to diagnose endometrial cancer include:

-- Pelvic examination.
+- Examining the pelvis.
 During a pelvic exam, your doctor carefully inspects the outer portion of your genitals (vulva), and then inserts two fingers of one hand into your vagina and simultaneously presses the other hand on your abdomen to feel your uterus and ovaries.
 He or she also inserts a device called a speculum into your vagina.
 The speculum opens your vagina so that your doctor can view your vagina and cervix for abnormalities.

 - Using sound waves to create a picture of your uterus.
 Your doctor may recommend a transvaginal ultrasound to look at the thickness and texture of the endometrium and help rule out other conditions.
 In this procedure, a wandlike device (transducer) is inserted into your vagina.
 The transducer uses sound waves to create a video image of your uterus.
 This test helps your doctor look for abnormalities in your uterine lining.